Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: Comparison of CCQM with GRW/CSL

 A major point of difference between the theories relates to the treatment of photons.
 The original GRW theory proposes that `all constituents of any system' \citep[p.\ 480]{grw1986} are subject to localizations at the same rate, but it has been suggested that the localization of photons to the small volume given by the `hitting' Gaussian (Eq.\ (\ref{Eq:jump})) would produce an effect on the spectrum of the cosmic microwave background radiation in conflict with observations \citep{squires1992}.
-Subsequent versions of the GRW/CSL theory altered this proposal by making the rate of collapse proportional to the rest mass of the particle \citep{ggb1995}, so that photons are never subject to direct collapse events.
+Subsequent versions of the GRW/CSL theory altered this proposal by making the rate of collapse proportional to the rest mass of the particle \citep{ggb1995}, so that photons are never subject to direct collapse events. \citet{pearle2018} gives a modified relativistic version of CSL that gives rise to some collapses for photons.
 We suggest that it is an advantage of CCQM that the critical volume criterion for collapse can be applied equally to all particles, including free photons.
-In Sect.\ \ref{Sec:PropCollMech}, the assumption has been made that the hitting Gaussian would be extremely large for few-particle systems such as photons or neutrinos, so altering the momentum distribution very little, but by a potentially measurable amount.
-It is a virtue of the theory that it leads to precise empirical predictions for astronomical photon observations that could potentially distinguish CCQM from not only standard quantum mechanics, but from other collapse theories. \citet{pearle2018} gives a modified relativistic version of CSL that gives rise to some collapses for photons, distinct from that of CCQM.
-The appendices give specific predictions for CCQM for the resolution of distant stars and for the spectrum of the cosmic microwave background radiation.
+In Sect.\ \ref{Sec:PropCollMech}, the assumption has been made that the hitting Gaussian would be extremely large for few-particle systems such as free photons or neutrinos, so altering the momentum distribution very little, but by a potentially measurable amount.
+It is a virtue of the theory that it leads to precise empirical predictions for astronomical photon observations that could potentially distinguish CCQM from not only standard quantum mechanics, but from other collapse models.